uclaacm/hackschool-f19/session-3-backend-api/README.md

 });

 app.listen(3000);
+console.log("Yay our server is running!
+Access it through localhost:3000");
 ```
 * `app.post` specifies that this endpoint takes a `POST` request.
 * `request.body` contains the JSON in the `body` of the **req**uest.